takushim/tanitracer/README.md

 > tanitime -x 0.05 testimage.txt
 ```

 The option, `-x 0.05`, is set since the time-lapse images were acquired every 50 ms. An output TSV file can be downloaded from  [testimage_regression.txt](https://github.com/takushim/tanitracer/raw/master/testdata/testimage_regression.txt).
-Using an appropriate software, such as GraphPad Prism, a one-phase decay model can be fit to determine the "dissociation rate" as shown below. **Note that the curve below does not indicate the accurate dissociation rate of our Fab probe from their targets because the intervals of time-lapse images are not optimized.** Determination of dissociation rates require careful optimization of imaging condition and image processing parameters.
+Using an appropriate software, such as GraphPad Prism, a one-phase decay model can be fit to determine the "dissociation rate" as shown below. **Note that the curve below does not indicate the accurate dissociation rate of our Fab probe from their targets because the intervals of time-lapse images are not optimized.
+Determination of dissociation rates requires careful optimization of imaging condition and image processing parameters.**

 ![testimage_regression.jpg](https://github.com/takushim/tanitracer/raw/master/images/regression.jpg)